 Each time the Stone repository monitor starts a new garbage collection (GcGem) session process, a new log is created in the same location as the Stone's log.
-Each specialized GcGem (page 313) also has its own log.
+Each specialized GcGem (page 316) also has its own log.
 For instance, a new GcGem can be created in response to certain administrative actions that place the repository in single-user mode, such as an object audit.
-If the GcGem exits normally, the current log is removed.
 When GcUser logs in again, a new log is opened under a name that includes the new process ID of the GcGem.